kohortpay/module-prestashop/README.md

 ## Testing

-If you want to test or make a demo of the KohortPay module on a fresh Prestashop 1.7 installation.
+If you want to test or make a demonstration of the KohortPay module on a fresh Prestashop installation, please read the following instruction:

 ### Requirements

-- Docker desktop
+- Docker desktop:
   - [Mac install instruction](https://docs.docker.com/desktop/install/mac-install/)
   - [Windows install instruction](https://docs.docker.com/desktop/install/windows-install/)
-- Docker Compose : Installation link
+- Docker Compose: Already included in Docker Desktop.

-### Test steps
+### Starting Prestashop

-#### Start Prestashop on your local machine

 1. Start your Docker desktop application: [More info](https://www.docker.com/blog/getting-started-with-docker-desktop/)
 2. Clone the repository and go inside the directory: